fossabot/managed-identity-wallet/README.md

 | `/managed-identity-wallets-resttemplate-v2` | OpenAPI-generated projects with the API v2 RestTemplate client for the MIW service.         |

 ## Reference of external lib

+Sometimes the utilized libraries provides valuable insights into the implementation.
+Here's a compilation of the key libraries employed in this project:

 1. https://spring.io/projects/spring-boot
 2. https://github.com/querydsl/querydsl